appblocks-hub/docs/docs/core-concepts/type-of-blocks.md

 It will hold the meta information of the Block, which can be read by the CLI / registry to identify the Type of Block, its repository, version, etc.

-In case of PB, its blocks.config.json will have meta-information about all the Blocks used in it and other necessary metadata about its runtime.
+In the case of PB, its blocks.config.json will have meta-information about all the Blocks used in it and other necessary metadata about its runtime.

 This configuration resides in the Blocks registry and can be pulled by anyone who has the right access privileges.